-- Includes agricultural input subsidies, such as free or subsidised costs for water, fertiliser, seeds, electricity or transport (e.g., freight) where those subsidies specifically target healthy foods - Includes programs that ensure that farmers receive a certain price for their produce to encourage increased food production or business viability - Includes grants or funding support for food producers (i.e. farmers, food manufacturers) to encourage innovation via research and development where that funding scheme specifically targets healthy food - Includes funding support for wholesale market systems that support the supply of healthy foods - Includes population level food subsidies at the consumer end (e.g. subsidising staples such as rice or bread) - Excludes incentives for the establishment of, or ongoing support for, retail outlets (including greengrocers, farmers markets, food co-ops, etc. See 'RETAIL2'). - Excludes subsidised training, courses or other forms of education for food producers - Excludes the redistribution of excess or second grade produce - Excludes food subsidies related to welfare support (see 'PRICES4') - Population nutrition goals related to the prevention of obesity and diet-related non communicable diseases (NCDs) (e.g., reducing intake of nutrients of concern, not related to micronutrient deficiencies)

-- Singapore: The government, through the Health Promotion Board (HPB) increases the availability and use of healthier ingredients through the "Healthier Ingredient Scheme" (formerly part of the "Healthier Hawker" programme, launched in 2011), which provides in the first instance transitional support to oil manufacturers and importers to help them increase the sale of healthier oils to the food service industry.
+Definitions and scope Includes agricultural input subsidies, such as free or subsidised costs for water, fertiliser, seeds, electricity or transport (e.g., freight) where those subsidies specifically target healthy foods Includes programs that ensure that farmers receive a certain price for their produce to encourage increased food production or business viability Includes grants or funding support for food producers (i.e. farmers, food manufacturers) to encourage innovation via research and development where that funding scheme specifically targets healthy food Includes funding support for wholesale market systems that support the supply of healthy foods Includes population level food subsidies at the consumer end (e.g. subsidising staples such as rice or bread) Excludes incentives for the establishment of, or ongoing support for, retail outlets (including greengrocers, farmers markets, food co-ops, etc. See 'RETAIL2').
+Excludes subsidised training, courses or other forms of education for food producers Excludes the redistribution of excess or second grade produce Excludes food subsidies related to welfare support (see 'PRICES4') Population nutrition goals related to the prevention of obesity and diet-related NCDs (e.g., reducing intake of nutrients of concern, not related to micronutrient deficiencies) International examples Singapore: The government, through the Health Promotion Board (HPB) increases the availability and use of healthier ingredients through the "Healthier Ingredient Scheme" (formerly part of the "Healthier Hawker" programme, launched in 2011), which provides in the first instance transitional support to oil manufacturers and importers to help them increase the sale of healthier oils to the food service industry 31 .
 The Healthier Ingredient Subsidy Scheme offers a subsidy to suppliers stocking healthier items.
-Cooking oil is the first ingredient under the scheme, which subsidises oils with a saturated fat level of 35 per cent or lower.

-The federal Nutrition North Canada (NNC) program was established in 2011 to provide increased food access to isolated Northern communities in Canada.
+Cooking oil is the first ingredient under the scheme, which subsidises oils with a saturated fat level of 35 per transitional support. cent or lower.
+Context cent or lower.
+Federal Context Context Context Policy details Federal Context The federal Nutrition North Canada (NNC) program was established in 2011 to provide increased food access to isolated Northern communities in Canada.
+Registered retailers in the North, country food processors/distributors located in eligible communities, and food suppliers in the South who supply small retailers, institutions and individuals in these eligible solated communities, can apply for a subsidy based on the weight of eligible foods shipped by air to eligible northern communities.
+These subsidies are to be passed on to northern consumers by appropriate reductions in the selling prices of eligible foods.
+There are 28 NNC- Policy Federal Context The federal Nutrition North Canada (NNC) program was established in 2011 to provide increased food access to isolated Northern communities in Canada.
 Registered retailers in the North, country food processors/distributors located in eligible communities, and food suppliers in the South who supply small retailers, institutions and individuals in these eligible isolated communities, can apply for a subsidy based on the weight of eligible foods shipped by air to eligible northern communities.
 These subsidies are to be passed on to northern consumers by appropriate reductions in the selling prices of eligible foods.
-There is one NNC-eligible community in Yukon.
+There are 28 NNC- eligible communities in Ontario.
+In 2014 a Food Donation Tax Credit for Farmers 32 was developed by the Ministry of Agriculture, Food and Rural Affairs (OMAFRA), as part of the Local Food Act, 2013 33 .
+The program gives farmers a tax credit valued at 25% of the fair market value of agriculture products that they donate to community food programs such as food banks or student